Crane (bird): In mythology and symbolism

 Illustration in the English manuscript Harley Bestiary (13th century) of the legend of the vigilant cranes: At night, cranes take turns keeping watch for enemies.

 A 1909 illustration of the fable of the geese and the cranes, from Aesop's Fables: The geese and the cranes were feeding in the same meadow, when a birdcatcher came to ensnare them in his nets.
 The cranes, being light of wing, fled away at his approach, while the geese, being slower of flight and heavier in their bodies, were captured.

 The cranes' beauty and spectacular mating dances have made them highly symbolic birds in many cultures with records dating back to ancient times.
 Crane mythology can be found in cultures around the world, from India to the Aegean, Arabia, China, Korea, Japan, Australia, and North America.

 The Sanskrit epic poet Valmiki was inspired to write the first śloka couplet by the pathos of seeing a male sarus crane shot while dancing with its mate.

-In Mecca, in pre-Islamic Arabia, Allāt, Uzza, and Manāt were believed to be the three chief goddesses of Mecca, they were called the "three exalted cranes" (gharaniq, an obscure word on which 'crane' is the usual gloss).
-See The Satanic Verses for the best-known story regarding these three goddesses.

 The Greek for crane is Γερανος (geranos), which gives us the cranesbill, or geranium, which is so named for the resemblance between the fruit of some species and the head and bill of a crane.
 The crane was a bird of omen in Greek mythology.
 In the tale of Ibycus and the cranes, a thief attacked Ibycus (a poet of the sixth century BCE) and left him for dead.
 Ibycus called to a flock of passing cranes to spread the word of his murder, and the Eumenides subsequently summon these cranes to fly over a crowd of mourners calling for Ibycus to be avenged.
 At the sight of the cranes the killer calls them "the cranes of Ibycus," which is identified as a confession of guilt by crowd, and the killer is dragged off to be judged.

 Pliny the Elder wrote that cranes would appoint one of their number to stand guard while they slept.
 The sentry would hold a stone in its claw, so that if it fell asleep, it would drop the stone and waken.
 A crane holding a stone in its claw is a well-known symbol in heraldry, and is known as a crane in its vigilance.
 Notably, however, the crest of Clan Cranstoun depicts a sleeping crane still in vigilance and holding the rock in its raised claw.